NextGenIntelligence/trust-coin/README.md

 As for sharing and publishing these messages, there are no specific rules for how to do this.
 A suggested convention is to wait 24 hours after first publishing a transaction before accepting that transaction.
 This gives the transaction time to propagate through networks interested in tracking the currency.
 See the section on double signed transactions for more details.

+Additional recommended conventions for publishing and propagating transaction messages are described in the section, "Publishing and Propagating Transaction Messages".

 ##Creating a currency and Issuing tokens